estuary/flow/site/docs/concepts/schemas.md

 ## Continuous schema inference

 Flow automatically infers a JSON schema for every captured collection.
 This schema is updated automatically as data is captured.
-You can reference the inferred schema of a collection within a `readSchema` by using `"$ref": "flow://inferred-schema"`, which gets expanded to the current inferred schema whenever the collection is published.

 For some systems, like relational databases, Flow is able to determine a complete JSON schema for each collection up front, before even starting the capture.
 But many other systems are not able to provide detailed and accurate information about the data before it's captured.
-Often, the data may even be unstructured or loosely structured.
-For these systems, it is not possible to know the schema up front.
-The schema can only really be known after the data is captured.
+Often, this is because the source system data is unstructured or loosely structured.
+For these systems, the schema can only be known after the data is captured.
 Continuous schema inference is most useful in these scenarios.

-For example, say we're capturing from MongoDB.
+For example, say you're capturing from MongoDB.
 MongoDB documents must all have an `_id` field, but that is essentially the only requirement.
-Generally, you cannot know what other fields may exist on MongoDB documents until you've read them.
-When you setup a capture from MongoDB using the Flow UI, the collection specs will look something like this:
+You can't know what other fields may exist on MongoDB documents until you've read them.
+When you set up a capture from MongoDB using the Flow web app, the collection specifications will look something like this:

 ```yaml
 key: [ /_id ]